-- (6) Before an area is designated as eligible for ohana [dwellings,] units, the director shall publish a notice of the proposed change in a newspaper of general circulation, and notify the neighborhood boards in the affected area: - (b) Standards and criteria for determining adequacy of public facilities[, to] include but are not [be] limited to: - (1) Width, gradients, curves, and structural condition of access roadways; - (2) Water pressure and sources for domestic use and fire flow; - (3) Wastewater treatment and disposal; and - (4) Any other applicable standards and criteria deemed to be appropriate for the safety, health, and welfare of the community; and - (c) Standards and [procedures for obtaining an ohana building permit.] procedures for obtaining a building permit for an ohana unit.
-The standards [shall,] must, at a minimum, require that planned parking is adequate to meet the parking requirements of this chapter applicable at the time of issuance of the [ohana] building permit [to] for the ohana unit for both the [first] primary dwelling unit and the ohana [dwelling] unit."
+- (6) Before an area is designated eligible for ohana dwellings, the director shall publish a notice of the proposed change in a newspaper of general circulation, and notify the neighborhood boards in the affected area: - (b) Standards and criteria for determining adequacy of public facilities, to include but not be limited to: - (1) Width, gradients, curves, and structural condition of access roadways; - (2) Water pressure and sources for domestic use and fire flow: - (3) Wastewater treatment and disposal; and - (4) Any other applicable standards and criteria deemed to be appropriate for the safety, health, and welfare of the community; and - (c) Standards and procedures for obtaining an ohana building permit.
+The standards shall, at a minimum, require that planned parking is adequate to meet the parking requirements of this chapter applicable at the time of issuance of the ohana building permit to both the first and ohana dwelling unit."]